ekut-es/automate/README.md

     cp automate.yml ~/.automate.yml

-Edit '~/.automate.yml' to change value of key metadata to the subdirectory metadata of repository checkout.
+And adopt the settings of the configuration file.

 List available boards

     automate list